Pricing

 I hold sessions both in-person and virtually.

-My office is located in the Brookline/Longwood area.
-It is easily accessible via the Green Line, and has metered parking available in the area.
-When meeting virtually, I use a HIPAA-compliant version of Google Meet.
+My office is located in the Back Bay, accessible via the Copley T stop and Back Bay Station.
+There's also metered parking available in the area.
+When meeting virtually, I use a HIPAA-compliant version of Google Meet

 How can I schedule a session?